Muthulakshmi Reddy: Influences

-During her college years, Muthulakshmi met Sarojini Naidu and began to attend women's meetings.
+During her college years Muthulakshmi met Sarojini Naidu and began to attend women's meetings.
 She found women who shared her concerns and addressed them in terms of women's rights.
 The two great personalities who influenced her life were Mahatma Gandhi and Annie Besant.
 They persuaded her to devote herself to uplifting women and children.
+Mahatma Gandhi had invited her to participate in the freedom struggle, but she refused because she wanted to devote her whole time to the welfare of women and children.
+But she supported the participation of women in Civil Disobedience Movement of 1930, and she resigned as legislator protesting against the arrest of Mahatma Gandhi.
 She worked for women's emancipation at a time when women were confined in the four walls of their room.